 The Electronics department has everything you need to get started with programming.
 With intro and intermediate courses in soldering, circuits, and coding concepts, you can find out how to put it all together to complete your algorithm obsession.

 Explore basic electronic circuits by dabbling with various electronic tools.
-Experiment with basic components including resistors, LEDs and diodes and discuss the beginnings of prototyping and design mapping using the free software program “Fritzing.”
+Learn about schematics and symbolism, and begin to understand how to read a circuit schematic and build a real circuit.
+Experiment with components including resistors, LEDs and diodes and gain a general knowledge of electricity and its behavior.

 Building on the basics learned in Circuits I, explore passive components in greater detail.
-Focus on the behavior of resistors, capacitors and inductors.
-Experiment with two popular integrated circuits and the Op-Amp and 555 timer while learning how to use the oscilloscope and function generator.
+Focus on the behavior of diodes, capacitors and inductors.
+Experiment with two popular integrated circuits, the Op-Amp and 555 Timer.

-Delve deeper into soldering techniques used for small batch prototyping with surface mount components.
-Explore the numerous SMD component packages along with methods of using and reflowing solder paste and board rework.
+Delve deeper into soldering techniques used in small batch prototyping with surface mount components.
+Explore numerous SMD component packages along with methods of solder paste use and reflow.